Webhooks

 Webhook verification

-HPE GreenLake platform webhooks use a verification challenge process to ensure that webhook connections are legitimate and secure.
+HPE GreenLake webhooks use a verification challenge process to ensure that webhook connections are legitimate and secure.
 HPE GreenLake secures webhook notifications through HMAC (Hash-based Message Authentication Code) with SHA-256, a cryptographic hashing algorithm.

 Challenge request